junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # HEPATITIS

 Hepatitis is an inflammation of the liver usually caused by a virus, but also by bacteria, alcohol, or chemical poisoning.
 There are 3 major types of hepatitis (A, B, and C) and it can spread from person to person whether or not there are signs of the disease.
-Even though in some places people call it ‘the fever’ (see p.
-26), hepatitis often causes little or no rise in temperature.
+Even though in some places people call it ‘the fever’ (see [page 26](#page-26)), hepatitis often causes little or no rise in temperature.

 A person with Hepatitis A or Hepatitis B is often very sick for 2 to 3 weeks, weak for 1 to 4 months after, and then usually gets better.
 Hepatitis A is usually mild in small children, but more serious in older persons and in pregnant women.